sumeer1/stDiff/README.md

  Summary
  -------
-SpatialDiffusion is a python based deep learning model that is designed for spatial transcriptomic in silico generation and interpolation.
+* SpatialDiffusion is a python based denoising diffusion probablistic model that is designed for in silico generation and interpolation of spatial transcriptomics data.
-SpatialDiffusion performs this by learning via a forward noise process and reverse diffusion process via a neural network.
+* SpatialDiffusion performs this by learning via a forward noise process and reverse diffusion process via a neural network.

 SpatialDiffusion Workflow
 -----------------